-A first course with some reference to the implications of psychology for pedagogy.
+Introductory Psychology-Course 1 Three hours A first course with some reference to the implications of psychology for pedagogy.
 Professor J. Broene.

-GENETIC PSYCHOLOGY-Course 2

-Course 1 or its equivalent is a prerequisite.
+GENETIC PSYCHOLOGY-Course 2 Three hours Course 1 or its equivalent is a prerequisite.
+Professor I. Broene.

+Principles of Education-Course 3 Three hours A study of the aim of education and of the various underlying problems.
 Professor J. Broene.

-Principles of Education-Course 3

-A study of the aim of education and of the various underlying problems.
+HISTORY OF EDUCATION Three hours A survey course.
 Professor J. Broene.

-History of Education Three hours A survey course.
-Professor J. Broene.

-Expression-Courses 7 and 8

-Study of the principles of vocal expression and interpretation.
+Expression-Courses 7 and 8 Two hours Study of the principles of vocal expression and interpretation.
 The analytic study of vowel and consonant sounds.
 Story telling.
 Reading and oral interpretation of standard selections before the class.
 One hour each semester.
-Mr. Swets
+Mr. Swets.

-Music-Course 1 One hour

-The elements of music.
-Drill in notation, time, and rhythmic values, scales, and signatures.
+Music-Course 1 One hour The elements of music.
+Drill in notation, time and rhythmic values, scales and signatures.
 Mr. Swets.